githubIEP/worldriskpollr/cran-comments.md

 It receives the same notes on timing from Ubuntu and Fedora as before.

-I alos noticed the following NOTE from [r-oldrel-windows-ix86+x86_64](https://cran.r-project.org/web/checks/check_results_worldriskpollr.html)
+I also noticed the following NOTE from [r-oldrel-windows-ix86+x86_64](https://cran.r-project.org/web/checks/check_results_worldriskpollr.html)

 Check: R code for possible problems
 Result: NOTE